Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \subsubsection{A note on robustness and uncertainty quantification}

-Uncertainty quantification, especially in the context for deep learning, has become a heavily researched topic and is often mentioned in conjunction with robustness of ML models~\citep{lakshminarayanan2017advances}.
-To the best of our knowledge, optimizing an ML model's configuration for proper uncertainty quantification or minimal uncertainty is not an established method -- and integrating a respective metric into MOHPO is even less so.
+Uncertainty quantification, especially in the context of deep learning, has become a heavily researched topic and is often mentioned in conjunction with robustness of ML models~\citep{lakshminarayanan2017advances}.
+To the best of our knowledge, optimizing an ML model's configuration for proper uncertainty quantification or minimal uncertainty is an under-explored research direction with few exceptions, e.g., \citep{Zaidi_nes} -- integrating a respective metric into MOHPO even less so.
 We will therefore restrict this brief section to exploring the connection between uncertainty quantification and robustness as well as other relevant objectives.
-The total uncertainty of a model can be divided into \emph{aleatoric uncertainty} and \emph{epistemic uncertainty}.
-While the former is inherent to observations, the latter accounts for uncertainty in the model parameters and can be explained away with additional data~\citep{kendall2017uncertainties}.
 Models that are better calibrated with respect to uncertainty tend to suffer less from adversarial examples~\citep{smith2018understanding,lakshminarayanan2017advances}.
-Along the same lines, robustness regarding domain shift and predictive performance on out-of-distribution samples are closely linked to (and even used as a measure of) predictive uncertainty~\citep{lakshminarayanan2017advances}.
-As perturbations are often used to model noise in the data, a connection between this type of robustness and aleatoric uncertainty is easily conjectured.
-Indeed,~\citet{kendall2017uncertainties} show that using the quantification of aleatoric uncertainty has a beneficial effect on the robustness in the context of noise, i.e., perturbations.
-Finally, uncertainty quantification can be relevant to the interpretability of an ML model.
-As argued in~\citet{kendall2017uncertainties}, a proper quantification of the model's uncertainty adds an extra layer of explainability and might aid in the prevention of critical mistakes, thus increasing the trustworthiness of the model.
+Along the same lines, robustness regarding domain shift and predictive performance on out-of-distribution samples are closely linked to (and even used as a measure of) predictive uncertainty~\citep{lakshminarayanan2017advances}. ~\citet{kendall2017uncertainties} show that using the quantification of aleatoric uncertainty has a beneficial effect on the robustness in the context of noise, i.e., perturbations.